Call today for a free dental implant consultation, including 3D X-rays, (303) 214-9195.

 The primary causes of single tooth loss are injury, gum disease, severe decay, and heredity (a tooth never came in).

-Please make note: Our dental office is located in Lowry, near Quebec and Alameda, at 125 Rampart Way.
+Please note: Our dental office is located in Lowry, near Quebec and Alameda, at 125 Rampart Way.
 We’re just east of the Lowry Town Center.